-The Troy golf programs moved into their new practice facility and clubhouse over the past two years.
-The 35-acre multi-use practice course features six mini verde greens that can be played from multiple tees, in addition to three practice tees - two for short game and one for longer shots.
+The Troy golf programs moved into their new practice facility and clubhouse in 2015.
+The 35-acre multiuse practice course features six mini verde greens that can be played from multiple tees, in addition to three practice tees - two for short game and one for longer shots.
 The 4,400-square foot Troy Golf Clubhouse features men's and women's locker rooms, coaches' locker room, three coach offices, team lounge, two indoor hitting bays, large indoor bay for full shots and putting.

-The Troy Softball Complex also underwent a recent facelift with new fieldturf in the outfield, a new grandstand and refurbished press box and the addition of the 8,000 square foot Dodds Center, which is a state-of-the-art facility that houses a player locker room, player lounge, athletic training room and hitting and pitching areas.
+The Troy Softball Complex also underwent a recent facelift in 2014 with new field turf in the outfield, a new grandstand and refurbished press box and the addition of the 8,000 square foot Dodds Center, which is a state-of-the-art facility that houses a player locker room, player lounge, athletic training room and hitting and pitching areas.

-The soccer and track complex saw the addition of lights to help ease with the summer heat, while the Lunsford Tennis Complex was completed in the fall of 2001, doubling the number of courts available to TROY students and the Troy community.
+The soccer and track complex saw the addition of lights to help ease with the summer heat and resurfacing in 2017, while the Lunsford Tennis Complex was completed in the fall of 2001, doubling the number of courts available to TROY students and the Troy community.